Paradores Spain - Spanish Paradors - Parador hotels

 PROMOTIONOVERVIEW (For more detailed information use the links below)

-Golden Days 30% discount for guests 55 years or over in a standard room with breakfast
+Golden Days 10% discount on accommodation and breakfast rate for guests aged 55 years or more

 Directions

-Parador Zamora
+Parador® Zamora

 Plaza de Viriato, 5